 It is easy to guess, that TDS is associated with water hardness (PH).
 However, there is no direct correlation here, because water hardness depends on the magnesium and calcium salts in it.
 While TDS shows the total amount of salts (chemicals) dissolved in water (including those that do not affect hardness).
 That is why the important part is that a TDS meter does not mean anything without some other results.
 Let me explain it to you.

 About TDS Problem in Shrimp Tanks

-The main problem is that Total dissolved solids include almost everything: mineral, salts, nitrites, nitrates, ammonia, dechlorinator, water conditioners, fertilizers, shrimp (snail and fish) wastes etc. Basically, all those things are going to come out in this number.
+The main problem is that Total dissolved solids include almost everything: minerals, salts, nitrites, nitrates, ammonia, dechlorinator, water conditioners, fertilizers, shrimp (snail and fish) wastes, etc. Basically, all those things are going to come out in this number.
 Even the hot water heater can change the TDS number because of the different set of pipes.
 In some cases, we do not even have to put anything for that (evaporation will increase your TDS).

 However, that number means absolutely nothing without other information.
 It is not telling us anything.
 For example, you can get your “perfect” TDS number for the shrimp by simply adding some dechlorinator to your tank.
 Technically, TDS is ok but in reality, it is not!

 Do you remember in Harry Potter the most popular sweets in the wizarding world?
 They had every flavor imaginable.
 There was also no way of telling for sure what flavor any given.
 Almost the same is here with TDS.
 You have the number but do not know what is behind it.

 Nonetheless, if we start using other test kits, it can start making a lot of sense.
 I will repeat that it is not possible to know let’s say how much hardness you get until you test it for GH with test kits.

 The TDS indicator itself is not informative, and it makes sense to measure it only if the salt composition of the water is known.
 That is why, when we are speaking about TDS, it is necessary to know which particular salts determine this value.